Q/A: The Curious Case of Error -999

 Q: Why/when do you cancel requests anyway?

 A: There are three scenarios in which we cancel requests:

-InstantViewControllerin its default configuration, the Instant client will make a long-running request to the server in order to listen for remote changes.
-So whenever we need to push local changes to the server, this long-running request needs to be canceled — and that’s when you will see this in the console.
+InstantViewControllerin its default configuration, the Instant client will make a long-running request to the server to listen for remote changes.
+So whenever we need to push local changes to the server, this long-running request needs to be canceled, and that’s when you’ll see this in the console.

-- In order to preserve energy, we cancel any request that isn’t pushing changes to the server when the app is sent to the background.
+- To preserve energy, we cancel any request that isn’t pushing changes to the server when the app is sent to the background.
 Requests that push changes are generally allowed to complete.